-Relentless attacks pound last defenders holed up in Mariupol
+Putin tells forces not to storm Ukraine holdout in Mariupol

 Zelenskyy said Ukraine’s Western allies have “come to understand our needs better,” adding that Ukraine is receiving new shipments of Western weapons “now, when Russia is trying to step up its attacks, not in weeks or in a month.”

 Putin, meanwhile, boasted that the Sarmat missile has “no equivalents in the world.”
-The Sarmat is intended at eventually replacing the Soviet-built missile code-named Satan by NATO as a major component of Russia’s nuclear arsenal.
+The Sarmat is intended to eventually replace the Soviet-built missile code-named Satan by NATO as a major component of Russia’s nuclear arsenal.

 It will ”make those who, in the heat of frantic, aggressive rhetoric, try to threaten our country think twice,” Putin said.